moocow-the-bovine/PDL-VectorValued/README.txt

     *   Code for rlevec() and rldvec() derived from the PDL builtin functions rle() and rld() in $PDL_SRC_ROOT/Basic/Slices/slices.pd

-    *   Code for vv_qsortvec() copied nearly verbatim from the builtin PDL functions in $PDL_SRC_ROOT/Basic/Ufunc/ufunc.pd, with Chris Marshall's "uniqsortvec" patch.
-Code for vv_qsortveci() based on the same.

 AUTHOR
     Bryan Jurish <moocow@cpan.org>